Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (509) 664-9200 | Website | Hours: open 24 hours | Entrance: free

 Castle Rock Trail starts a short distance outside town along US Route 2.
 The hike is on the shorter side but has some steep parts and places that require a little clambering up and down.
-Rock climbers may choose to scale the face of Castle Rock instead of taking the longer, winding path.
+Experienced rock climbers may choose to scale the face of Castle Rock instead of taking the longer, winding path.

 Whitewater Rafting